Frequently Asked Questions

 Cell service is dependent on your provider and exactly where you are in the area.
 Verizon generally provides the best service for our location.
 AT&T not so much.
 The Creole sits highest on the property so it gets the best cell service.
 The Cove is set into a hill and a little lower but it still has decent cell service.
 If you really want to relax and disconnect, The Hollow is your cabin!
 Because it is in a Hollow AND it is mostly underground, cell service inside is almost non-existent.
 We usually have to go outside and up a few feet to get two bars :)Please remember that these are the Shawnee Hills.
 Cell service goes in and out dependent on the terrain and your provider.

-The Cove and The Hollow each have DIRECTV with a 40" LED TV in the living room.
+All three cabins each have DIRECTV with a 40" LED TV in the living room.
+The Creole also has a TV in the bedroom.

 Please check with us if you would like to have guests such as local family members visiting with you at the cabin for short visits.
 Generally that is fine as long as we have a heads up.
 The hot tubs are also only for guests noted on the reservation.
 Please be mindful of guests at the other cabins.
 Do not play loud music outside.